Using CVE Visualizations

 Note: If you are a member of more than one organization you can switch to another organization by clicking the drop-down menu in the top left corner of the Console.

 The Historical CVEs tab has two boxes.
-The first box is labeled Resolved CVEs in Organization Images and shows a bar chart displaying the number of resolved CVEs by date over the last three months.
+The first box is labeled Resolved CVEs in Organization Containers and shows a bar chart displaying the number of resolved CVEs by date over the last three months.
 The second box is labeled Total Resolved CVEs by Severity and shows a horizontal bar chart showing all the resolved CVEs from the past three months.
 In both graphs, the CVEs are color-coded by severity.

 Comparison tab

-By default, you will be taken to the image’s Versions tab.
+By default, you will be taken to the container image’s Versions tab.
 Click on the Comparison tab at the far right.
 There, you’ll be presented with the same comparison information found in the Reports section.
-At the top are some control menus, allowing you to select the date range for the comparison and, if available, the alternative you’d like to compare the Chainguard Image against.
-This example shows the PHP image:
+At the top are some control menus, allowing you to select the date range for the comparison and, if available, the alternative you’d like to compare the Chainguard Container against.
+This example shows the PHP container image:

-Accessing CVE Visualizations in the Images Directory
+Accessing CVE Visualizations in the Containers Directory

-After navigating to the directory, click on or search for any image you like.
+After navigating to the directory, click on or search for any container image you like.
 Again, you will be taken to the image’s Versions tab by default.
 Click on the Comparison tab at the right to view the CVE Comparison data.
 This example shows the nginx image:

 Limitations